Blake Shelton Responds After Being Accused Of Throwing Shade At Miranda Lambert With ‘Karma’ Tweet

 As reported by People, several fans and media outlets accused the country star of throwing serious shade at Miranda after he posted a tweet about “karma” shortly after news broke that Miranda is now dating Evan, who filed for divorce from his wife in February.

-He tweeted on April 25, “Been taking the high road for a long time..
-I almost gave up.
+He tweeted on April 25, “Been taking the high road for a long time… I almost gave up.
 But I can finally see something on the horizon up there!!
 Wait!!
 Could it be?!
 Yep!!
 It’s karma!!”

 He also retweeted some fan responses, including one that read, “this is what the #TRUTH feels like!!!” which is a reference to his girlfriend Gwen Stefani’s album of the same name which was inspired by her split with husband Gavin Rossdale and subsequent romance with Blake.